Status substitution and conspicuous consumption

+Note that most of the literature uses status consumption and conspicuous consumption interchangeably (see discussion in \cite{Ocass2004exploring}).
+We adopt the view that conspicuous consumption, that is, consumption of a good in excess of its usefulness, is the result of the good providing status and prestige.

 Agents also gain status from belonging to a group with high-status members.
 Here, this is one with high status good consumption.
 But group status is relative -- it depends on the group's average consumption \emph{relative to} that of the other group(s).
 This idea that status is relative can be traced back at least to Max Weber's (\citeyear{weber1918}) original work on status groups.
-It remains a firm feature of thinking about status -- regardless of whether one adopts the direct status view or the signalling view.
+It remains a firm feature of thinking about status -- regardless of whether one adopts the direct status view or the signalling view.\footnote{In \Cref{OA:abs status}, we consider the alternative case where status is absolute.
+That is, where it depends only on the consumption of an agent's own group.}

 On the way to explaining the six stylised facts set out above, we provide a simple characterisation of behaviour.
 Equilibrium consumption of status goods depends critically on a generalised version of Bonacich centrality \citep{katz1953new, bonacich1987power} -- a well-known measure of network centrality.
 But here, both an agent's own centrality and the average centrality of each identity group are important.
 An agent's status good consumption increases linearly in her own centrality (a feature common to many networks models).
 But it also decreases in the average centrality of her own identity group and increases in the average centrality of other identity groups.
 In line with existing work, centrality is increasing in the strength of network connections, in an agent's own income and in the income of those who share her identity.
-Related to this, we find that stronger homophily -- when people are more tightly connected to those like themselves -- increases centrality.

 The contrasting impacts of own centrality and group-average centrality is driven by the two sources of status in our model -- own consumption and group-average consumption -- and the fact that they are imperfect substitutes.
 Higher own centrality raises an agent's status good consumption directly.
 But higher centrality for others in her group raises \emph{their} consumption -- which raises group-average consumption, in turn raising the group's status.
 This higher group status reduces the marginal benefit of an agent's own consumption, inducing her to consume less.
 Because group status is inherently relative, higher centrality in other groups has the opposite effect.
 Higher centrality, and hence higher consumption, in other groups lowers the agent's group status.
 In turn, this pushes her to consume more status goods herself.